MeyerBender/spatialproteomics_pipeline_template/README.md

 # Step 2: Running the pipeline
 The entire snakemake pipeline can be found in the `pipeline` folder.
 Please refer to the notebook `notebooks/02_snakemake.ipynb` for details on how to run this pipeline.

+# Example Data
+If you want to rerun the pipeline on the example data, download the dataset from [here](https://www.huber.embl.de/users/matthias/251113_spatialproteomics_example_data.gz).
+Then adjust the paths in `pipeline/config.yaml` accordingly, and run snakemake using `snakemake --profile profile`.